seqan/seqan/manual/source/Infrastructure/Use/FindSeqAnCMake.rst

         # cmake --build .

-**The above step is the only step you need to repeat when changing your source code.** CMake only has to be re-run if you change the ``CMakeLists.txt``.
+**The above step is the only step you need to repeat when changing your source code.** You only have to run CMake again, if you have changed the ``CMakeLists.txt``.

 You can then execute the application in the usual way